 - Sun-dried tomatoes: I think they make this dish so much better.
 Their taste is amazing, and a little bit goes a long way.

 - Parsley: used in a lot of Italian dishes, it not only imparts great flavor but looks good when presenting your dish.

 How To Make Olive Garden Chicken or Shrimp Carbonara

 - Marinate the shrimp: In a small bowl, combine shrimp, olive oil, Italian seasoning, and garlic.
 Cover with plastic wrap and refrigerate for 30 mins.

-- While shrimp is marinating, make the sauce: melt butter and saute the minced onion and garlic.
+- While the shrimp is marinating, make the sauce: melt butter and saute the minced onion and garlic.

 - Add the flour and cook for a couple of minutes.

 - Using a whisk, mix in the heavy cream and milk until there are no lumps.
 Add the Parmesan cheese and bacon bits.
 Let the sauce simmer until it thickens.